-- Senior managers – health, education, social and community services and membership organizations.
+- Senior managers – health, education, social and community services, and membership organizations.

 - Senior managers – trade, broadcasting, and other services.

-- Senior managers – transportation, construction, utilities and production.
+- Senior managers – transportation, construction, utilities, and production.

 - A regular qualifying job offer is now worth 50 points.

-In the past, qualifying job offers supported by the Labour Market Impact Assessment (LMIA) were worth 600 points, under the new changes, there will be different ways for being awarded with 50 or 200 points without the need for an LMIA.
-Under the new regulations, the following individuals will with a qualifying job offer will be awarded points:
+In the past, qualifying job offers supported by the Labour Market Impact Assessment (LMIA) were worth 600 points, under the new changes, there will be different ways for being awarded 50 or 200 points without the need for an LMIA.
+Under the new regulations, the following individuals will with a qualifying job offer be awarded points: